Hit enter to search or ESC to close

 In a world where every quote can become a headline in moments, effective media monitoring lets you stay on top of the news cycle, and manage your reaction to it.
 In a world where your stakeholders are hyper-connected, the number of channels through which they are influenced and their opinions expressed grows with each new blog or Twitter feed.
 Handling that volume of content would take all – and more – of even the best-staffed communications team’s resources.

 Enter media monitoring tools.
 These can sift through the noise to target relevant content and present it in an easy to digest format.
 The resulting report can be tailored to departments, and even individuals within your organisation.
 Media monitoring tools can scan print journalism, from front page news to columnists’ opinions; sift through blogs and online news sites; follow every relevant social media feed, and use voice-to-text applications to turn TV and radio into digestible bullet points.
+Media analysis applications enable volume and sentiment tracking, share of voice analysis, key message penetration and many more media metrics.

 If you need to know what’s being said about your organisation – and we’ve established that you should do – then you need a media monitoring service.
 In addition, it will allow you to respond to stakeholders in a considered, authentic way that will connect with their specific priorities.
 It should, therefore, form part of your reputation management activities.